WangYun1995/WPSmesh/README.md

 ```

 ## References
 - Wang, Yun, and Ping He.
-"How do baryonic effects on the cosmic matter distribution vary with scale and local density environment?" 	arXiv preprint [arXiv:2310.20278](https://ui.adsabs.harvard.edu/abs/2023arXiv231020278W/abstract) (2023).
+"How do baryonic effects on the cosmic matter distribution vary with scale and local density environment?"
+Monthly Notices of the Royal Astronomical Society, [2024;, stae229](https://doi.org/10.1093/mnras/stae229).
 - Hand, Nick, et al. "nbodykit: An open-source, massively parallel toolkit for large-scale structure."
 The Astronomical Journal [156.4 (2018): 160](https://iopscience.iop.org/article/10.3847/1538-3881/aadae0/meta).

 ## Acknowledgement